Dv5n/NanoShellWeb/README.md

-# NanoShellWeb
-Simple NanoShell Website.
+# NanoShell Website
+The official NanoShell website.

+With two main colors: blue and white.